 Martin y Maurizio: elevating revelations… 29 August 2015 - While most couples are stuck with a single gender performance, a gay role-changing couple can explore gender performance and its relationship to their dance with far more subtlety and interest.
 And it's not so crude as drag.
 Martin and Maurizio always dress as two elegant men and they wear men's shoes.
 It's in the physical expression, how they move, how they touch, how they look at each other, how they define and play with power.

-“A new model for popularizing tango” Sven Elze and Pedram Shahyar, Tango Kollektiv 10 August 2015 - The challenge facing every tango professional is how to attract new dancers.
+Experimenting to a model for popularizing Tango 10 August 2015 - Sven Elze and Pedram Shahyar, Tango Kollektiv The challenge facing every tango professional is how to attract new dancers.
 We all have lots of ideas, and we know that most of them don’t work.
 If we had more students, the teachers wouldn’t need to compete, and most of our tango wars would go away.
-Sven and Pedram have some ideas, which are [...more]
+Sven [...more]

 The gender journey 25 July 2015 - I want to try to find a story of tango as a liberatory gender journey.
 For men, from fear of their own strength to sexual prowess to the decision to choose.
 For women, from inadequate object, to perfect femininity, and out the other side, beyond seduction and competition to a deeper power.